beatonma/snommoc/COMMANDS.md

 Should run after `bills` to detect/match BillSponsor names with Person instances.

+### `electionresults`
+Update election results for all constituencies in all elections.

 ### `import_boundaries [kml_file]`

 Imports constituency boundary data from the given .kml file.